ProtonVPN/android-app/openvpn/src/main/cpp/openvpn/doc/man-sections/generic-options.rst

   BSDs implement a getrandom() or getentropy() syscall that removes the need for /dev/urandom to be available.

+--compat-mode version
+  This option provides a way to alter the default of OpenVPN to be more compatible with the version ``version`` specified.
+All of the changes this option does can also be achieved using individual configuration options.

+  Note: Using this option reverts defaults to no longer recommended values and should be avoided if possible.

+  The following table details what defaults are changed depending on the version specified.

+  - 2.5.x or lower: ``--allow-compression asym`` is automatically added to the configuration if no other compression options are present.
+  - 2.4.x or lower: The cipher in ``--cipher`` is appended to ``--data-ciphers``
+  - 2.3.x or lower: ``--data-cipher-fallback`` is automatically added with the same cipher as ``--cipher``
+  - 2.3.6 or lower: ``--tls-version-min 1.0`` is added to the configuration when ``--tls-version-min`` is not explicitly set.

 --config file
   Load additional config options from ``file`` where each line corresponds to one command line option, but with the leading '--' removed.